 Business and agendas soon show themselves in the fore in the shady characters who are involved in criminality.

 Gerald Camilleri of Assistant Commissioner of Organised Crime and Anti-Money Laundering Command is on the case as there are also shady dealings with a gaming company.
 There is also Inspector George Zammit, whom readers see some of his family life and also meet his daughter – Marianna, which picks up on a different theme – schooling.
-His life isn’t so quiet as he ends up be on treacherous adventures and inveestigations.
+His life isn’t so quiet as he ends up be on treacherous adventures and investigations.

 The style of writing is strong, the themes are hard-hitting and important ones at that and this author knows his stuff and has turned it all into a page-turner of a tightly written plot.